Ben Hilfenhaus: Early career: 2002–2008

 The 2006/07 was even more successful for Hilfenhaus who won the Ricky Ponting Medal, awarded to Tasmania's Player of the Year.
 In eleven Pura Cup matches he took 60 wickets, including seven wickets in the final to help his team win the cup for the first time.
 Hilfenhaus made his International début in a Twenty20 international for Australia against England at the Sydney Cricket Ground on 9 January 2007.
 He bowled four overs and took two wickets for 16 runs.
 This was followed up by selection in the one-day team for the One Day International on 14 January against New Zealand at Bellerive Oval, his state team's home ground.
 He took his first ODI wicket (Brendon McCullum) in his second over.
 Hilfenhaus quickly became a local favourite, with the crowd cheering "Hilfy" whenever he was involved in play.
-In February Hilfenhaus was named the Bradman Young Cricket of the Year.
+In February, Hilfenhaus was named the Bradman Young Cricket of the Year.

 Cricket Australia announced its 25 contracted players in May 2007 and Hilfenhaus was included in on the list for the first time.
-He was included in Australia's squad for the 2007 Twenty20 World Championship, his first tour with the senior national side, as a replacement for Shaun Tait. and the One Day International tour of India.
+He was included in Australia's squad for the 2007 Twenty20 World Championship, his first tour with the senior national side, as a replacement for Shaun Tait, and in the One Day International tour of India.
 He also received a call up to the Test squad to take on Sri Lanka when South Australian fast bowler Shaun Tait was ruled out with injury.
 However, he did not get to add to his international appearances on any of the above occasions.

 Hilfenhaus was chosen in Australia's 15-man Test squad to tour the West Indies in May 2008.
-A stress fracture of the back prevented him from departing with the touring party and ruled him out of playing; instead fellow fast bowler Doug Bollinger was selected in his place.
+A stress fracture of the back prevented him from departing with the touring party and ruled him out of playing.
+Fellow fast bowler Doug Bollinger was selected in his place.